OpenIndiana/oi-docs/docs/handbook/getting-started.md

 #### Method 1 (New releases)

 ```
-sudo dd bs=4M if=./image.usb of=/dev/sdb status=progress && sync
+sudo /usr/gnu/bin/dd bs=4M if=./image.usb of=/dev/sdb status=progress && sync
 ```

 <!-- NOTE: --> <i class="fa fa-info-circle fa-lg" aria-hidden="true"></i> **NOTE:**
 <div class="well">
-Recent releases of OpenIndiana Hipster use the GNU version of dd (/usr/gnu/bin/dd), which should support the `status=progress` option.
+The command above uses the GNU version of dd `/usr/gnu/bin/dd`, which should support the `status=progress` option.
-Older releases however may still be using illumos dd (/usr/bin/dd) which may not support this option.
+If however you are using illumos dd `/usr/bin/dd`, bear in mind it may not support this option.
 </div>

 #### Method 2 (Legacy releases)